 By Tracy Achen

 Many stores are now offering digital coupons that you can load to your store loyalty account or to your phone.
 Some stores that offer loyalty programs include, United supermarkets, Walgreens, Target, Dollar General, Family Dollar, and Safeway.
 There are lots of stores that offer mobile apps or loyalty programs, so the next time you're in your favorite store, ask to see if they offer such a program.
-You can also check their website to see if they offer digital coupons.
+You can also check their website to see if they offer digital deals.

 It's a good idea to organize everything for ease of use when you get ready to go shopping.
 You can use a shoe box or index box to get started, or use the various organizers available at most discount stores.
 Next, you will need to file them into different categories such as: health and beauty aids, condiments, breakfast foods, beverages, baking needs, snacks and soups, fast food, frozen food, dairy, cleaning needs, and paper goods.